Cochin International Airport: Terminal 2 (executive)

-Terminal 3 (International)
+Terminal 3 (international)

 The new international Terminal 3 was opened to travellers in March 2017.
-The theme of the terminal is inspired by Thrissur Pooram and is built in traditional Kerala architecture.
-15 real-size fibre elephants, adorning traditional costumes welcome the travellers at the departure facility area.
-The terminal has 5 entry gates, 84 check-in counters and 80 immigration counters.
-It is equipped with 10 escalators, 21 elevators, and 3 moving walkways.
-The terminal has a solar carport facility with a capacity of generating 2.7 MW power and can provide a parking facility for 1,400 cars.
-Along with the solar carport at the domestic Terminal 1, it is the largest solar carport in the world with a total capacity of 5.1 MW of power and a parking facility for 2,800 cars.
+The theme of the terminal is inspired by Thrissur Pooram and is built in the traditional Kerala architecture style.
+15 life-size fibre elephants wearing traditional costumes welcome the travellers at the departure facility area.
+The terminal has five entry gates, 84 check-in counters and 80 immigration counters.
+It is equipped with 10 escalators, 21 elevators, and three moving walkways.
+The terminal has a solar carport facility with a capacity of generating 2.7 MW power, and can provide a parking facility for 1,400 cars.
+Along with the solar carport at the domestic Terminal 1, it is the largest solar carport in the world, with a total capacity of 5.1 MW of power and a parking facility for 2,800 cars.

 With a total area of more than 150000 m2, the terminal is built over four levels.
 The ground level handles arrivals.
 With a total ground area of around 41156 m2, it has 10 customs counters, three bank counters, a shopping complex for the passengers and the general public, a VIP lounge, arrival duty-free shops and a baggage claim area.
 The second level (5.5 metres above ground level) also handles arrivals and is equipped with 30 immigration counters, 10 e-T-Visa counters, five health check counters, and two moving walkways.
 The third level (10.5 metres above ground level) is the departure facility area.
 It has a 20836 m2 check-in area, three check-in islands having a total of 84 counters, 40 emigration counters, an 800 m2 departure duty-free shop, three VIP reserved lounges, airline offices, two prayer rooms, and a moving walkway.
 The fourth level (15.5 metres above ground level) is the departure security hold area.
 With an area of more than 8674 m2, it has a food court, restaurant, three airline executive lounges, smoking lounge, bar and reclining area.

 With the commissioning of Terminal 3, Cochin International Airport became India's 4th largest airport after Delhi, Mumbai, and Kolkata, with a total built up area of more than 2300000 sqft for commercial operations.

-Cargo center
+Cargo centre

-Cochin Airport has a dedicated cargo center on the eastern side of the complex.
-The cargo center is one of the largest facilities in India with a total floor space of 120000 sqft in 50 acre of land.
+Cochin Airport has a dedicated cargo centre on the eastern side of the complex.
+The cargo centre is one of the largest facilities in India with a total floor space of 120000 sqft in 50 acre of land.An extended cargo warehouse was also inaugurated on the airport premises on 1 January 2026, raising the annual goods movement from 75,000 tonnes to 125,000 tonnes per year.
 There are three complexes in the cargo village: